Skip to content

 Limits

-The Lua runtime does not expose an execution budget today.
-The Rhai-only limit fields (max_operations, max_call_levels, etc.) are rejected at config-load time when runtime = "lua" — the transform fails to register rather than silently ignoring them.
+The other Rhai-only limit fields (max_call_levels, max_expr_depth, max_function_expr_depth, max_variables) are rejected at config-load time when runtime = "lua" — they have no analogue in the Lua engine, so the transform fails to register rather than silently ignoring them.

 env binding